-Cyber-libel is posting a statement or image on the internet which tends to lower the reputation of a person in the community.
+Cyber-libel is the posting of defamatory statements made online - such as through social media, blogs, emails or websites - that harm a person's reputation.
 The post has to be false and malicious.
 It is still unclear in Canadian jurisdictions as to whether email, blogs and the content of websites constitute a broadcast for the purposes of defamation law.
 If they do, short limitation periods may apply.
 As information on the internet is widely disseminated in a short period of time, there is a high probability of significant damages resulting from a cyber-libel.